ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 possibility would be to submit an internet-draft that documents the alternate congestion control mechanism for the benefit of the IETF and IRTF communities.
-This is particularly encouraged in order to get algorithm specifications widely disseminated to facilitate further research.
-Such an internet-draft could be submitted to be considered as an Informational RFC, as a first step in the process towards standardization.
-Such a document would also be expected to carry an explicit warning against using the scheme in the global Internet.
+This is particularly encouraged in order to ensure algorithm specifications are widely disseminated to facilitate further research.
+Such an internet-draft could also be considered as an Informational RFC, as a first step in the process towards standardization.
+Such a document would be expected to carry an explicit warning against using the scheme in the global Internet.